MikeHuang0618/SAM-UI/README.md

 - **Clear Points Button**: The `Clear Points` button allows users to reset or clear any marked points or annotations on the interface.

+## TODO

+&#9744; Save the coordinates in YOLO-seg format.
+&#9744; Added the coco and Pascal VOC format.

 ## License
 The model is licensed under the [Apache 2.0 license](LICENSE).